edificeio/ode-react-ui/CONTRIBUTING.md

 - Before starting any development, please rebase the main branch.
 - Checkout to your own development branch if different from information above.
 - Rebase this branch with main branch.
-- Add your changes without committing.
+- Start developing!
 - Then, read CHANGESET section.

 ## Changeset

-- Before committing your changes, please run `yarn changeset`
+- Before adding your changes, please run `yarn changeset`

 ![changeset](./.changeset/changed_package.png "Changeset")